cr8ivecodesmith/kdatahack/README.md

 Market Snitch is market research tool for [PhilGEPs](http://philgeps.gov.ph/) designed to help facilitate the creation of accurate budget estimates based on current market prices.

-It's main goal is to help erradicate or minimize overbudgeting for government procurement projects.
+It's main goal is to help eradicate or minimize overbudgeting for government procurement projects.

 ### Features:
 1. Market Price Comparison